Capítulo Primero. De lo que el cura y el barbero pasaron con don Quijote cerca de su enfermedad

 Y ¿es posible que vuestra merced no sabe que las comparaciones que se hacen de ingenio a ingenio, de valor a valor, de hermosura a hermosura y de linaje a linaje son siempre odiosas y mal recebidas?

-"And do you not know, sir, that comparisons made from one mind to another, from one valor to another, from one beauty to another, and from one lineage to another, are always odious and unwelcome?"
+And is it possible that you don't know that comparisons made from wit to wit, from valor to valor, from beauty to beauty, and from lineage to lineage are always odious and ill-received?

-Yo, señor barbero, no soy Neptuno, el dios de las aguas, ni procuro que nadie me tenga por discreto no lo siendo; sólo me fatigo por dar a entender al mundo en el error en que está en no renovar en el felicísimo tiempo donde campeaba la orden de la andante caballería.
+Yo, señor barbero, no soy Neptuno, el dios de las aguas, ni procuro que nadie me tenga por discreto no lo siendo; sólo me fatigo por dar a entender al mundo en el error en que está en no renovar en sí el felicísimo tiempo donde campeaba la orden de la andante caballería.

 Pero no es merecedora la depravada edad nuestra de gozar tanto bien como el que gozaron las edades donde los andantes caballeros tomaron a su cargo y echaron sobre sus espaldas la defensa de los reinos, el amparo de las doncellas, el socorro de los huérfanos y pupilos, el castigo de los soberbios y el premio de los humildes.

-"But our depraved age is not worthy to enjoy as much good as the ages where wandering knights took it upon themselves to defend kingdoms, protect maidens, aid orphans and wards, punish the proud, and reward the humble."
+But our depraved age is not worthy of enjoying as much good as the ages when the wandering knights took on the defense of kingdoms, the protection of maidens, the aid of orphans and wards, the punishment of the proud, and the reward of the humble."

-Los más de los caballeros que agora se usan, antes les crujen los damascos, los brocados y otras ricas telas de que se visten, que la malla con que se arman; ya no hay caballero que duerma en los campos, sujeto al rigor del cielo, armado de todas armas desde los pies a la cabeza; y ya no hay quien, sin sacar los pies de los estribos, arrimado a su lanza, sólo procure descabezar, como dicen, el sueño, como lo hacían los caballeros andantes.
+Los más de los caballeros que agora se usan, antes les crujen los damascos, los brocados y otras ricas telas de que se visten, que la malla con que se arman; ya no hay caballero que duerma en los campos, sujeto al rigor del cielo, armado de todas armas desde los pies a la cabeza;

-Ya no hay ninguno que, saliendo deste bosque, entre en aquella montaña, y de allí pise una estéril y desierta playa del mar, las más veces proceloso y alterado, y, hallando en ella y en su orilla un pequeño batel sin remos, vela, mástil ni jarcia alguna, con intrépido corazón se arroje en él, entregándose a las implacables olas del mar profundo, que ya le suben al cielo y ya le bajan al abismo; y él, puesto el pecho a la incontrastable borrasca, cuando menos se cata, se halla tres mil y más leguas distante del lugar donde se embarcó, y, saltando en tierra remota y no conocida, le suceden cosas dignas de estar escritas, no en pergaminos, sino en bronces.
+Ya no hay ninguno que, saliendo deste bosque, entre en aquella montaña, y de allí pise una estéril y desierta playa del mar, las más veces proceloso y alterado, y, hallando en ella y en su orilla un pequeño batel sin remos, vela, mástil ni jarcia alguna, con intrépido corazón se arroje en él, entregándose a las implacables olas del mar profundo, que ya le suben al cielo y ya le bajan al abismo;

-"There is no longer anyone who, leaving this forest, ventures into that mountain, and from there steps onto a desolate and deserted beach of the sea, often stormy and rough, and, finding a small boat without oars, sail, mast, or any rigging, with a brave heart throws himself into it, surrendering to the relentless waves of the deep sea; and he, putting his chest to the unyielding storm, when he least expects it, finds himself three thousand and more leagues away from the place where he embarked, and, jumping onto a remote and unknown shore, he experiences things worthy of being written, not on parchment, but in bronze."
+There's no longer anyone who, leaving this forest, enters that mountain, and from there steps onto a barren and deserted sea beach, most often stormy and turbulent, and, finding there and on its shore a small boat without oars, sail, or mast, with an intrepid heart throws himself into it, surrendering himself to the implacable waves of the deep sea, which sometimes lift him to the sky and sometimes drag him into the abyss."

 Mas agora, ya triunfa la pereza de la diligencia, la ociosidad del trabajo, el vicio de la virtud, la arrogancia de la valentía y la teórica de la práctica de las armas, que sólo vivieron y resplandecieron en las edades del oro y en los andantes caballeros.

-"But now, laziness triumphs over diligence, idleness over work, vice over virtue, arrogance over courage, and theory over practical arms, which only lived and shone in the ages of gold and in the wandering knights."
+But now, laziness triumphs over diligence, idleness over work, vice over virtue, arrogance over courage, and the theoretical over the practical in the art of arms, which only lived and shone in the golden ages and in the wandering knights."

 Si no, díganme: ¿quién más honesto y más valiente que el famoso Amadís de Gaula?;

-"If not, tell me: Who is more honest and more brave than the famous Amadís of Gaul?"
+If not, tell me: who is more honest and more valiant than the famous Amadis of Gaul?"

 ¿quién más discreto que Palmerín de Inglaterra?;